NASADatanauts/Space-Apps-CH/Guides/TeamMentors.md

 Welcome and thank you for supporting the **NASA Space Apps Challenge Zurich 2025** as a **Team Mentor**!

 Mentors play a vital role in guiding teams through the hackathon weekend, helping them stay focused, refine ideas, and get unstuck.
-You’re the team’s sounding board and supporter – not their developer or leader.
+You’re the team’s sounding board and supporter – not their developer or team leader.

 ## 🌌 About NASA Space Apps
 NASA’s Space Apps Challenge is the world’s largest global hackathon.
 It invites participants of all backgrounds to use NASA’s open data – and data from 14 other space agencies – to solve real-world problems on Earth and in space.